ZHU-SK/homepage/source/messageboard/index.md

 ---
-layout: post
+layout: Messagebox
-title: Message Board
+title: Message Box
 abbrlink: 14f7
 ---
 Thanks for visiting my website, please leave a message, and of course, it is totally anonymous.